lfam/pkgs/README.md

-These are Guix packages that are for some reason not suitable for inclusion in the GNU Guix.
-Either they do not meet the standard of quality or they have an incompatible license.
+These are Guix packages that are for some reason not included in GNU Guix.

 Assuming the path to this directory is ~/pkgs, you  can use these packages with Guix by including the path to the repo in your